OlyPrep/ioi/olympiad-cpp/function.md

 ## Defining Functions

-To create a function, you need to **define** it.
+To use a function, you first need to **define** it.
 The definition tells the compiler what the function is called, what kind of input it needs, and what kind of output it produces.

 The basic syntax for a function definition is: